SohanChoudhury/PricelineChatBot/Sohan_Report.md

 ```
 In order to make our processing even more robust, we can calculate the frequency at which the customer mentions certain phrases.
 This analysis can be done using `nltk` as well, given that we initially parse through `words`, assigning values corresponding with level of relation to certain predefined topics.

  For instance, if within the conversation words related to cost are mentioned at a high rate, it may be advisable to promote discounts or lower fares.
-We can assign each word a `cost_score`, taken from a publicly available dataset, and use this to score the overall importance of this factor to the customer.
+We can assign each word a `cost_score`, taken from some publicly available dataset, and use this to score the overall importance of this factor to the customer.

 ```python
 from nltk.probability import FreqDist